manideepmudragada9/Sql-project1/README.md

 # Sql-project1
-My spq project that includes medium level queries with joins and including window functions
+My sql project that includes medium level queries with joins and including window functions